 Samuel D. Isaly, is the Managing Partner at OrbiMed and also a Director of the Company.
-Mr Isaly's biographical details can be found on page 24 of this Annual Report.
+Mr Isaly's biographical details can be found on page 27 of this Annual Report.

 Sven H. Borho, CFA, is a founding Partner of OrbiMed.
-He heads the public equity team and he is the portfolio manager for OrbiMed's public equity and hedge funds.
+He is a senior member of the public equity team and he is a portfolio manager for OrbiMed's public equity and hedge funds.
 Sven has played an integral role in the growth of OrbiMed's asset management activities.
 He started his career in 1991 when he joined OrbiMed's predecessor firm as a Senior Analyst covering European pharmaceutical firms and biotechnology companies worldwide.
-In 1993, Sven was promoted to portfolio manager.
 He studied business administration at Bayreuth University in Germany and received a M.Sc.
 (Econs.), Accounting and Finance, from The London School of Economics; he is a citizen of both Germany and Sweden.